Exploring Self-supervised Skeleton-based Action Recognition in Occluded Environments: Methodology

-Inspired by traditional machine learning-based KNN imputation, we aim to find the most similar samples to the ones with missing values for imputation.
+We aim to find the most similar samples to the ones with missing values for imputation.
 However, due to the high dimensionality and large amount of sample data, directly searching for neighbors in the sample space is impractical.
 Therefore, we consider it unnecessary to search the entire sample space.
 Instead, we divide the samples into clusters with fewer skeleton samples.
 Through the first stage of pre-training, KMeans can roughly cluster samples with the same action type into a cluster.

 Firstly, we need to use the pre-trained model from the first stage to extract features from the samples.
-The extracted embeddings $\vec{e}_{train} \in \mathbf{R}^{N \times D}$, where $N$ is the number of samples in the training set and $D$ is the dimension of embeddings, are clustered using KMeans, and pseudo-labels are assigned to each embedding.
+The extracted embeddings $\vec{e}_{train} \in \mathbf{R}^{N \times D}$ are clustered using KMeans, where $N$ is the number of samples in the training set and $D$ is the dimension of embeddings.
+Pseudo-labels are assigned to each embedding.
 Since there is a one-to-one correspondence between embeddings and original samples, each sample is also assigned a pseudo-label.
-For a given cluster of samples with pseudo label $i$, we utilize KNN to search for neighboring samples of the sample that need imputation within the same cluster.
+For a given cluster of samples with pseudo label $i$, we utilize KNN to search for neighboring samples of the sample that needs imputation within the same cluster.
 Because these neighboring samples may also have missing values, the standard Euclidean distance is not applicable.
 Here, we use a modified Euclidean distance based on missing values \cite{dixon1979pattern,scikit-learn}, which is formulated as:

 where $w$ is a weight that can be expressed as the ratio of the total number of coordinates to the number of present coordinates, and $d_{ignore}(S_{ij},S_{ik})$ is the Euclidean distance between sample $j$ and sample $k$ in $i$-th cluster that ignores missing values in $S_{ij}$ and $S_{ik}$.